silaspe/maths/docs/rand.md

 <iframe src="https://www.geogebra.org/calculator/ysw94mwz?embed" width="800" height="600" allowfullscreen style="border: 1px solid #e4e4e4;border-radius: 4px;" frameborder="0"></iframe>

 This used to be a page on the website until I deleted it.
-The page the page still exists and you can find it by replacing the `rand` in the URL link above with `hyperbolic`, I think you can see why I deleted it.
+The page still exists and you can find it by replacing the `rand` in the URL link above with `hyperbolic`, I think you can see why I deleted it.

 .